-Priority 3: To reduce category 3, category 4 and unstageable pressure ulcers contributed to by lapses in care by 50% Where we were in 2019/20 In 2019/20 the Trust reported an increase in healthcare acquired pressure ulcers.
-These included categories 3,4 and unstageable which were contributed to by lapses in care.
-In July 2019, to address this increase, a pressure ulcer reduction plan was developed, this improvement plan was monitored at Patient Safety Quality Improvement Group.
-In 2019/20 41 healthcare acquired pressure ulcers were reported, this included 21 HAPUs and 20 CAPUs.
-Where we are at the end of 2020/21 The Trust continues to see an increase in reportable pressure ulcers, the Pressure Ulcer Review Panel continues to meet weekly to review all incidents of pressure ulcer development in the hospital and community.
-In 2020/21 the Trust has reported 36 pressure ulcers to StEIS these comprised of 5 CAPU and 31 HAPU.
-Community have seen a 75% reduction, disappointingly there has been a 48% increase in hospital acquired pressure ulcers.
-Overall, the Trust has seen a 24% decrease in reportable pressure ulcers contributed to by lapse in care.
+Objective: To reduce category 3, category 4 and unstageable pressure ulcers contributed to by lapses in care by 50% Where we were in 2020/21 Trust reported 31 hospital acquired pressured ulcer incidents to StEIS in this financial year, which was an increase on the previous year.
+Where we are at the end of 2021/22 The Trust has begun to see a decrease in the number of reportable pressure ulcers.
+Within the financial year, the Trust focussed significant attention on Harm Free Care, re-generating this ethos.
+As a result a number of improvement initiatives were implemented including a review of incident investigations, redesign of the template, SSKIn buddy training for all ward leaders and deputies, and the establishment of Pressure Ulcer Review Panels for both Category 2 & Deep Tissue Injury incidents, as well as a separate Panel for Category 3, 4 and Unstageable Pressure Ulcers.
+These meet weekly to review all incidents of pressure ulcer development in the hospital and community.
+The panels are key to our continuous improvement journey.
 The pressure ulcer improvement plan has been reviewed and updated to ensure that all themes and trends are captured and to ensure that all actions are measurable and provide assurance that learning has occurred and embedded in practice.
 Due to the continued increase in pressure ulcers the Trust has established a task and finish group to review the entire process in which pressure ulcers are both prevented and managed and remains committed to reducing this harm.
+In total 10 were reported to StEIS, which confirms that this target was met with a 67% reduction.